softrabbit/lmms/plugins/DrumSynthLive/README.md

 - White noise (0) = what it says on the can, unfiltered goodness
 - Pink noise (-50) = LPF from 2 kHz, 3 dB/oct?
 - Red noise (-100) = LPF from 500 Hz, 6 dB/oct

+### 2022-02-13 ###
+*Damn, what was I thinking last summer?* Of course the result will differ if the buffer size is changed and more than one noise generator pull random numbers from the same sequence... if noise 1 is supposed to get numbers 0..1199 and noise 2 should have 1200..2399, no wonder it breaks if noise 1 gets e.g. **0..255**.